georgestav/georgestav/README.md

 - 👋 Hi, I’m @georgestav
-- 👀 I’m interested in web🕸, computers💻 and the mountains 🏔
+- 👀 Interested in web🕸, computers💻 and the mountains 🏔
-- 🌱 I’m currently learning Typescript and React Typescript
+- 🌱 Currently focusing on typed languages diving deep with Typescript on UI and server side, starting out with Java & possibly C#
-- 💞️ I’m looking to collaborate on interesting and challenging projects!
+- 💞️ Open to collaborate on interesting, user impactfull and challenging projects!
-- 📫 Reach me through github
+- 📫 Reach me through github or my so many other means of communication laying around, i am not hidding...